SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

      When this command is sent, and the triggered action is finished (status in idle mode), it is safe to switch off the related device.

+.. admonition:: Remark

-*remark: there is an alternative proposal for implementing the shutdown function, see* `SECoP Issue 22: Enable Module instead of Shutdown Command`_
+    there is an alternative proposal for
+    implementing the shutdown function, see `SECoP Issue 22: Enable Module instead of Shutdown Command`_

+.. admonition:: Remark

-*remark: The mechanics for buffering values and the semantics for the above commands except ``stop`` and ``reset`` are not yet finalised. see also discussion in* `SECoP Issue 28: Clarify buffering mechanism`_
+    The mechanics for buffering values and the semantics for the above commands except ``stop`` and ``reset`` are not yet finalised. see also discussion in `SECoP Issue 28: Clarify buffering mechanism`_

 Properties